-Plays viola with the avant-garde group led by La Monte Young.
-Other members are Marian Zazeela and Tony Conrad.
+Plays viola with the avant-garde group the Theatre of Eternal Music led by La Monte Young.
+Other members are Marian Zazeela (gong, vocals) and Tony Conrad (violin).

 Of one the groups fases, known as the Dream Syndicate, tapes have been circulating for decades.
 Copyright issues have bogged down many plans for releases this music.